HL7/davinci-alerts/source/pages/index.md

 Alerts can be generated for many scenarios.
 The [2019 CMS 45 CFR Part 156 NPRM] focuses on hospitalization due to significant issues that can occur if a patient is not followed appropriately after acute care.
-The initial version of the Alert Implementation Guide will focus on the Admission and Discharge Scenarios.
-The framework as defined may support the other scenarios as listed below and work will continue on this in future versions of the Implementation Guide.
+The initial version of the Alert Implementation Guide will focus on the Admission and Discharge Scenarios, basically anything that would create an encounter in a patient care record.
+The framework as defined may support the other scenarios as listed below and work will continue on this in future versions of the Implementation Guide in collaboration with domain experts for each scenario.

 #### Initial Phase:
 {:.no_toc}

 -   Emergency and Inpatient Admissions
--   Emergency and Inpatient Discharges
+-	Admission for Observation
+-	Admisssion for special services, such as outpatient surgery
+-   Encounter/Visit Notification for ambulatory services
+-   Discharges/Visit ends

 #### Potential Future scenarios to be defined in cooperation with the appropriate HL7 International Working Groups:
 {:.no_toc}

 -   Lab Results
 -   Problem with Treatment -- such as drug recall, device recall/issue
--   Encounter/Visit Notification
 -   Public Health Notification
 -   Scheduled Appointment/Pre-Admit
 -   Referral